Quantifying quantum speedups: improved classical simulation from tighter magic monotones: Preliminaries

 The $n$-qubit Pauli group $\mathcal{P}_n$ is the group generated by tensor-products of $n$ Pauli operators.
 We say a pure, $n$-qubit state is a stabilizer state if there exists an Abelian subgroup of the Pauli group $\mathcal{S} \subset \mathcal{P}_n$ containing $2^n$ elements such that $S \ket{\psi} = \ket{\psi}$ for all $S \in \mathcal{S}$.
 The group $\mathcal{S}$ is called the stabilizer group of the state $\ket{\psi}$, and that $\mathcal{S}$ can be described using $\mathcal{O}(n^2)$ bits underpins the efficient classical simulation results of the Gottesman-Knill theorem.
 We use $\mathrm{S}_n$ to denote the set of pure $n$-qubit stabilizer states. \br{The set of mixed stabilizer states $\bar{\mathrm{S}}_{n}$ is then formed by all states which can be decomposed as a mixture of pure stabilizers, that is, $\bar{\mathrm{S}}_{n} = \mathrm{conv} \{ \kb{\phi}{\phi} : \ket{\phi} \in \mathrm{S}_n \}$}.

 An $n$-qubit unitary $C$ is Clifford if for every Pauli $P \in \mathcal{P}_n$, it follows that $C P C^\dagger \in \mathcal{P}_n$.
-By time evolving in the Heisenberg picture, we see that stabilizer states are mapped to stabilizer states under Clifford unitaries, and furthermore this update can be tracked efficiently.
+We see that stabilizer states are mapped to stabilizer states under Clifford unitaries, and furthermore this update can be tracked efficiently.
 In addition, measurements of Pauli operators on stabilizer states can also be efficiently simulated by appropriately updating the stabilizer group.

 We will refer to the stabilizer operations as any sequence of the following: preparation of stabilizer states, Clifford unitaries, Pauli measurements and adaptive feedforward depending on previous measurement outcomes or random coin tosses.
 From the perspective of complexity theory, a small caveat is required that adaptive feedforward decisions are computed using only a small (constant size) classical computer.